Skip to main content

 onEvent

-When passing an onEvent function, you are able to capture events generated by your users via the invitation widget.
-For example, you might want to know when the user clicks on the “Invite” button in the invitation form you have during your onboarding process, so that you can advance the user to the next step in the onboarding flow as a result of that action.
+When passing an onEvent function, you are able to capture events generated by your users via the invitation form.
+For example, you might want to know when the user clicks on the “Invite” button in the invitation form you have during your onboarding process so that you can advance the user to the next step in the onboarding flow.
 See the Vortex Events section for a complete list of events.

 // see Vortex Events section for event type definitions